Sharon L. James

 In summer 2012, Professor James co-directed, with Professor Timothy Moore (Washington University in St. Louis; UNC Classics PhD., 1986), an NEH Summer Institute entitled “Roman Comedy in Performance.”
-This Institute experimented with different versions of selected scenes from Roman comedy (Bacchides, Casina, Eunuchus, Mercator, Persa, Pseudolus, Truculentus).
-Participants (faculty and graduate students in Classics, Theater, Religious Studies, and History) produced twenty performed scenes from Roman Comedy, six of them in Latin.
+This Institute experimented with different versions of selected scenes from Roman comedy (Bacchides, Casina, Eunuchus, Mercator, Persa, Pseudolus, Truculentus) Participants produced twenty performed scenes from Roman Comedy, six of them in Latin.

 Jessica Wise.
 “Gender, Speech, Authority: Ovid’s Fasti and Augustan Thought on Women.”
-Completed 2017.
+2017.

 Katherine R. DeBoer.
 “Death and the Female Body in Homer, Vergil, and Ovid.”
 2016.